 The stone dealer will help you figure out the quantities of all the materials you need.
 The stone will probably be sold by the ton or pallet and it’s heavy.
 Have it delivered and dropped as close to the wall location as possible.
 And have gravel or sand delivered to use as a setting bed for the stone (Photo 2) as well as topsoil to fill behind the wall (Photo 5).
 The stone or landscaping dealer will help you calculate how much of these you need.

-Follow the photos for step-by-step installation instructions.
+Follow the photos for step-by-step instructions on how to edge a lawn with stone.
 Get started by laying out the border with a garden hose or paint.
 We drew a curve by setting a string at a center point and marking an arc with paint (Photo 1).
 The trench width will vary depending on the width of the stone.
 Add 6 in. to the stone width (2 in. for the mowing edge plus 4 in. extra).

 Generally it’s best to keep the bottom row of stone an inch or so below the original soil level, but this will vary if you keep the stones level and the yard isn’t level (what yard is?).
-At some point, you may have to step the stones up or down or use thinner or thicker stones.
+If you’re considering this lawn edging idea, just know that you may need to step the stones up or down, or use thinner or thicker stones depending on aesthetic and fit.
 There’s no rule here.
 Experiment when you lay the stones for the best appearance.